aoalmighty/unifyID/README.md

 Challenges Faced:

-Yhe xCode simulator does not support a camera so I could not test the product as I did the challenge.
+The xCode simulator does not support a camera so I could not test the product as I did the challenge.
 I do not have an active developer's account and testing proved to be very challenging.
 Thus, I am unsure if the application can actaully run, but I hope I will also be judged based on the code.
 This application was essential coded 'blindly', but I tried to make the best use of what I had.

 I have never designed an application that requires a camera function.
 I started with the UIImagePicker and soon realize it could not take multiple pictures.
 So I spend the first hour or so looking up tutorials on AVFoundation and AVCaptureDevice, to have more control over the camera.